VitaHEX-Games/HexFlow-Launcher/README.md

 # Installation

-#### 1. Install re-Patch reloaded
+#### 1. Install rePatch reloaded
-Install the latest version of [re-Patch reloaded](https://github.com/SonicMastr/rePatch-reLoaded/releases) by SonicMastr.
+Install the latest version of [rePatch reloaded](https://github.com/SonicMastr/rePatch-reLoaded/releases) by SonicMastr.

 The version above is different to one you may find from Autoplugin; the Autoplugin versions won't work.

-Once installed, restart your Vita for the changes to take effect.
+Once you've installed rePatch reloaded, restart your Vita for the changes to take effect.

 #### 2. Install the RetroFlow VPK's.